Sialitech/label-siali/docs/source/guide/install.md

 Our [Dockerfile](https://github.com/heartexlabs/label-studio/blob/develop/Dockerfile) contains the line `USER 1001` which assigns a non-root user UID to the image, enabling the container to run as an unprivileged user.
 This implementation applies the security enhancements and other restrictions mentioned above to the container.

 #### File permissions for non-root user
-By default, Label Studio container images operate as non-root.
+By default, Siali Label container images operate as non-root.
 As a result, any directory requiring write access must be assigned to the root group (`GID 0`).
 This ensures that the arbitrary user (default `UID 1001`) can write to the directory, as this user is always part of the root group.
 To achieve this, simply set the ownership of the local directory to the root group (GID 0), which will be enough regardless of the UID:
 ```bash
 mkdir mydata
 sudo chown :0 mydata